 Doctor's Notes on Finger Sprain

-The cause of almost all finger (and thumb) sprains is trauma to the digit where it is forced to move side-to-side (a jammed finger), usually involving the PIP ligaments.
-Falls and sports injuries (volleyball, basketball, skiing [skier's thumb] and others) are the risk factors for digit injuries.
+The cause of almost all finger (and thumb) sprains is trauma to the digit where it is forced to move side to side (a jammed finger).
+Falls and sports injuries (volleyball, basketball, skiing [skier's thumb], and others) are the risk factors for digit injuries.

 Pain : Test Your IQ of Pain QuizQuestion